Selling a House Without a Realtor? Here are the Requirements

 4. Homeowners Association documents (if applicable).
 This document explains the covenants, restrictions, rules, bylaws, and dues owed by the homeowner.

 5. Insurance records.
-This document provides a history of any damages or repairs to your home.
-Sellers are required to provide disclosure about the condition of the home.
-Additionally, this will provide the buyer with an indication of the cost of homeowners insurance.
+These provide a history of any damages or repairs to your home.
+Remember, you’re required to disclose the property’s condition.
+At the same time, these records provide the buyer with an indication of the cost of homeowners insurance.

 6. Home maintenance records.
 Letting the buyer know that you’ve maintained the home can add value.